 - Certificate Authority hints aren't supported, so the list of certificates that appears for users in the UI isn't scoped.

 - Only one CRL Distribution Point (CDP) for a trusted CA is supported.

 - The CDP can be only HTTP URLs.
 We don't support Online Certificate Status Protocol (OCSP), or Lightweight Directory Access Protocol (LDAP) URLs.

-- Configuring other certificate-to-user account bindings, such as using the subject field, or keyid and issuer, aren’t available in this release.
+- Configuring other certificate-to-user account bindings, such as using the subject + issuer or Issuer + Serial Number, aren’t available in this release.

 - Currently, password can't be disabled when CBA is enabled and the option to sign in using a password is displayed.